 - Ms Anna Marsden - Managing Director, Great Barrier Reef Foundation

-- Dr Russell Reichelt - Executive Chairman, Great Barrier Reef Marine Park Authority
+- Dr Russell Reichelt - former Executive Chairman, Great Barrier Reef Marine Park Authority

 - Dr Christian Roth - Research Director, CSIRO